KasiMKurtay/chat-app-v2/frontend/src/README.md

-React Router Dom added -- Links fixed
+Avatar image routes fixed -- zustand store added -- also you can view the any chat that you want